-The median home price have reached $415,900, heating up the Connecticut real estate market.
-What’s the hidden gem here?
+The median home price has reached $464,900, heating up the Connecticut housing market.
+How and why?
 Well, the high-quality lifestyle, top-tier education and the strong job market that the state offers make the Constitution State attractive to homebuyers!

 If you want to sell a home this season, set sail now!
 With sunny days ahead, selling in Connecticut can be refreshing like a cruise along the Mystic River.